This unit is a Reserve and as such is not open to the public.

 Online reservations are not available for this park.

 No online brochures available for this park.

 No events scheduled at this moment.

-John Little State Natural Reserve is a scenically valuable point of land between State Highway 1 and the Pacific Ocean which embraces both banks of Lime Creek in Monterey County.
-A small portion of the reserve extends across Highway 1 at the north end.
-The reserve makes available for public enjoyment, in an unspoiled condition forever, the scenic and natural values of the property.
+John Little State Natural Reserve is a scenically valuable point of land between State Highway 1 and the Monterey Bay National Marine Sanctuary.
+The reserve embraces both banks of Lime Creek in Monterey County and a small portion of the reserve extends across Highway 1 at the north end.
+The reserve forever protects, in an unspoiled condition, the scenic and natural values of the property.